HL7/fhir/guides/daf2/pages/_includes/daf-core-immunization-intro.md

 **Profile specific implementation guidance:**

 * **NDC codes as a translational data element**:
-Based upon the 2015 Edition Certification Requirements, [CVX vaccine codes]. are required and the [NDC vaccine codes] SHOULD be supported as translations to them.
+Based upon the 2015 Edition Certification Requirements, [CVX vaccine codes] are required and the [NDC vaccine codes] SHOULD be supported as translations to them.
 A NDC to [CVX crosswalk table] is also provided by the CDC.

   [CVX vaccine codes]: http://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx